 Appeals may arise out of other difficulties involving the academic relationship between students and faculty members.
 It is sometimes necessary, for instance, for a student to change supervisors, or a student may have other difficulties with a supervisor, or a student may have difficulties of a personal nature with a faculty member.
 Because the personal and professional relationship between student and faculty member can become entangled, and because problems of this sort can be perceived as potentially career-threatening by a student, there is a need for a process by which a student can seek mediation and resolution in such cases.
-Because each is different, and because a formal committee procedure as outlined under Academic Regulation 23 may not be appropriate in such cases, the following procedure shall be followed:
+Because each is different, and because a formal committee procedure as outlined under Academic Regulation 24 may not be appropriate in such cases, the following procedure shall be followed:

-- A student experiencing such difficulties should attempt to resolve them informally at the level of the individual instructor or the Program Chair. - b) If this cannot be done, or if the nature of the problem is such that the student does not wish to attempt it, the student should seek the advice of Dean of Graduate Studies, who shall follow one of the following procedures: - i) If the Dean thinks it advisable, the Dean shall seek to bring about a solution through informal means. - If in the opinion of the Dean the complaint is invalid, the Dean shall advise the student of this opinion, and take no further action. - iii) If in the opinion of the Dean the complaint is valid, but believes that an informal solution is unlikely, or if the Dean has attempted an informal solution and has failed, he/she shall advise the student of this fact.

-iv) In the case of 31.b) ii) and 31.b) iii), the student may choose not to proceed further, or the student may choose to proceed with the matter.
-In the latter case, the student shall make a written complaint, through the Administrative Registrar, to the Senate Committee on Academic Appeals (SCAA), which shall consider it according to its rules of procedure.
+- A student experiencing such difficulties should attempt to resolve them informally at the level of the individual instructor or the Program Chair. - b.
+If this cannot be done, or if the nature of the problem is such that the student does not wish to attempt it, the student should seek the advice of Associate Dean of Graduate Programs, who shall follow one of the following procedures: - If the Associate Dean of Graduate Programs thinks it advisable, the Associate Dean shall seek to bring about a solution through informal means. - ii.
+If in the opinion of the Associate Dean of Graduate Programs the complaint is invalid, the Associate Dean of Graduate Programs shall advise the student of this opinion, and take no further action. - iii.
+If in the opinion of the Associate Dean of Graduate Programs the complaint is valid, but believes that an informal solution is unlikely, or if the Associate Dean of Graduate Programs has attempted an informal solution and has failed, he/she shall advise the student of this fact. - v.
+In the case of 32.c) ii) and 32.c) iii), the student may choose not to proceed further, or the student may choose to proceed with the matter.
+In the latter case, the student shall make a written complaint, through the Registrar, to the Senate Committee on Academic Appeals (SCAA), which shall consider it according to its rules of procedure.

-33. University Closure/Weather
+34. University Closure/Weather